eloj/radix-sorting/README.md

 gather/scatter support.
 I'm looking forward to be proven wrong about this in the future.

 For other architectures this may be more viable.

-### <a name="radix-width"></a> Wider or narrower radix

-Using multiples of eight bits for the radix is convenient, but not required.
-If we do, we limit ourselves to 8-bit or 16-bit wide radixes in practice.
-Using an intermediate size such as 11-bits with three passes saves us one pass for every 32-bits of key, but also makes it less likely for the column skipping to kick in, and adds a few extra masking operations.

-Going narrower could allow us to skip more columns in common workloads.
-There's definitely room for experimentation in this area, maybe even trying non-uniformly wide radixes (8-16-8) or dynamic selection of radix widths.

 ### <a name="cpu-bugs"></a> CPU Bugs